tkvangorder/eureka-angular-ui/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.16.

+To get up and running :

-To install the client type : `npm -g angular-cli`
+1. Install the angular client : `npm -g angular-cli`
+2. Install node dependencies : `npm install`

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.